hydraulic-institute/edb/readme.md

 ## Directory and File Naming
 As described below, the title of directories and pages that *users* see in their browser is **not** determined by the file / directory names you create in the `source` directory - the public facing names are defined in the metadata blocks within the directories and files.

-**It is absolutely critical that DO NOT INCLUDE spaces in the names of your files or folders.**
+**It is absolutely critical that you DO NOT INCLUDE spaces in the names of your files or folders.**

 Likewise, **DO NOT use underscore characters `_` anywhere in the file or directory** name OTHER than to separate the numeric prefix used to order the pages.